 First-Year Scholars at Yale

 FSY is a five-week summer program designed to introduce college life to approximately 60 incoming first-year students.
-The program, open by invitation, allows students to enroll in an intensive writing course and earn one credit that they may count toward the 36 they need in order to earn their bachelor’s degrees.
+The program, open by invitation, allows students to enroll in an intensive writing course and mathemetics course, earning one and a half credits they may count toward the 36 they need in order to earn their bachelor’s degrees.
 Yale Summer Session, which administers the program, helps students shorten the time to engage with college life by housing them in the residential colleges and introducing them to Yale’s many resources, among them faculty office hours, tutoring and mentoring, and workshops on listening, note-taking, and academic citation.
 Students work closely with a college dean, Yale student counselors, and other mentors to discover how to get the most out of their first semesters at Yale.
 The program covers the cost of tuition, room, board, and round-trip transportation.
 Additional information can be found on the First-Year Scholars Website

 Reserve Officers Training Corps (ROTC)

 Yale hosts both Naval and Air Force ROTC units, which offer qualified Yale College students an opportunity to pursue their regular Yale degrees while also preparing for leadership positions in the United States Air Force, Navy, or Marine Corps.
 Regardless of financial need, participating students may receive significant help in meeting the costs of a Yale education.
 Further information about the Air Force ROTC program can be found on the Yale AFROTC Web site and under Aerospace Studies in Subjects of Instruction.
 Further information about the Naval ROTC program (including the Marine Corps program) can be found on the Yale NROTC Web site and under Naval Science in Subjects of Instruction.
 Students not matriculated at Yale who are participating in a Yale ROTC program as part of a cross-town arrangement are subject to Yale College’s Undergraduate Regulations.